Olympus E-M1 III vs Sony RX100 II

 Studio photographers will appreciate that the Olympus E-M1 III (unlike the RX100 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX100 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX100 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M1 III and RX100 II can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Sony RX100 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 III or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.